sysadminjohn/linux-training/README.md

 # linux-training

 This is a simple and minimalistic script that outputs a random question from a customizable set of problems.
+It is a mnemonics tool which can be made to work with all sorts of exam topics, not just IT related.

 It can be used as a self-training tool to auto generate exams for all kinds of certifications and to make sure you remember the solution you have learned for each of the questions you have listed.